News

 About this story

-Original reporting by ValleyCentral (KVEO/CBS4) - Main News .
-The McAllen surfaces reporting from trusted publishers and adds local editorial context so readers can quickly understand what a story means for their community.
+As published by ValleyCentral (KVEO/CBS4) - Main News .
+The McAllen selects stories from publishers’ feeds, summarises them, and links back to the publisher that reported them.
+We add no reporting of our own.
 We attribute every source, link to the original report, and follow a documented editorial standards policy.
 To understand how stories are selected and reviewed, read our about page .

 For the complete original report, visit ValleyCentral (KVEO/CBS4) - Main News .
 Have a tip or correction?
-Contact our newsroom .
+Contact the editor .

 Published: July 9, 2026 ·